tldr-pages/tldr/pages/linux/slurp.md

 `slurp -h`

-- Select a region and print it to stdout, while displaying dimensions of the selection:
+- Select a region and print it to `stdout`, while displaying the dimensions of the selection:

 `slurp -d`